jlleongarcia/jlleongarcia/content/blog/web-dev-nice-portfoliolinks.md

 ## A Better way to Show your Work

-We all have awsome stuff done, but on our phone.
+We all have **awsome stuff done**, but on our phone.

 Let's give others the chance to benefit from our ideas/project/services.

-Make it available for them.
+**Make it available for them.**

 {{< callout type="info" >}}
 You can do similarly in a VPS Server, like this one we used for Flask